JANECEA/FileSurfer/docs/UserGuide/UserGuide.md

 ![FileSurfer Interface](./images/gitIntegration.png)
 1. **Branch combobox**:
     - Allows you to choose the current branch.
     - equivalent to `git checkout <branch name>`.

 2. **Pull**:
     - Downloads latest changes to the repository.
     - equivalent to `git pull`.

 3. **Commit**:
     - Prompts you to input a commit message.
 Press `Enter` to proceed or `Esc` to cancel.
     - equivalent to `git commit -m "<commit message>"`.

 4. **Push**:
     - Uploads the changes staged in the commits.
     - equivalent to `git push`.

 5. **Checkbox**:
     - Displays if the file has been staged for the next commit.
     - No checkbox means the file is either ignored or no changes have been made to it.
 (From the latest commit)
+    - For a directory meaning is:
+        - *Ticked*: all tracked files in that directory are staged.
+        - *Unticked*: at least one file in that directory is unstaged.
     - Ticking the checkbox is equivalent to `git add <file name>`.
     - Un-ticking is equivalent to `git restore --staged <file name>`.